jeremyabbott/new-mac-setup/README.md

 I literally went through all that work (above) to get `nvm` installed so that I could build `SAFE Stack` apps.

 ## Wrapping Up

-This post was in part inspired by John Papa's [The First 10 macOS Apps I Install in 2019 ](https://dev.to/azure/the-first-10-macos-apps-i-install-in-2019-2bba).
-However, I wanted to emphasize what it feels like setting up developer tooling on macOS 10.15, and what my experience was using zsh for the first time.

 A copy of my current `.zshrc` can be found [here](https://github.com/jeremyabbott/new-mac-setup/blob/master/.zshrc).